RONALD MCDONALD CARE MOBILE

 The Ronald McDonald Care Mobile builds smiles one child at a time.
-This year marks the 10th birthday for the Care Mobile, and since it opened in 2006, nearly 6,000 children have received much-needed dental care.
+This year marks the 13th birthday for the Care Mobile, and since it opened in 2006, more than 9,500 children have received much-needed dental care.
+More than 4,000 of those children were uninsured.

 The Care Mobile travels to schools and other community locations to provide dental care to kids who might otherwise go without.
 Many of the children who need dental care the most are members of families who may not be able to afford that care.
 Thanks to the support of Omaha, and our partnership with OneWorld Community Health Centers, those children can receive dental care at no cost to their parents.
 Plus, by traveling to school sites to care for the children, the Care Mobile makes it easier for them to receive treatments without their parents needing to take time off from work.